MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/certificate-rotation-on-prem.md

                 },
     ```

-5. Replace that section in the file with following section.
+5. Replace that section in the file with the following code.

     ```json
     "security":  {